The Best Cheap Cell Phone Plans In Canada

 At the moment, our top choice for the cheapest smartphone plan is Public Mobile’s 100 Minutes, Canada-Wide Talk + Text plan, which includes 250BM of bonus data, all for $13/mo.

-It’s a perfect plan for those who use a cell phone only sparingly but still want limited data access.
+It’s a perfect low-cost cell phone plan for those who use their phone only sparingly but still want limited data access.
 Of course, the downside to spending so little money on a smartphone is that you’ll blow through your minutes and data in no time if you use your device regularly.

 Fortunately, Public Mobile does offer reasonably priced add-ons.
 An extra 500 Canada-wide minutes can be added for only $5, and whatever you don’t use rolls over to the next month, a great value add.
 You can also add 1GB of additional data for only $15.